-Under GA resolution 68/1, ECOSOC shifted its work programme to a July-July cycle but continues to hold one substantive and one organizational session per year as was the practice until 2014.
+Under GA resolution 68/1, ECOSOC shifted its work programme to a July-July cycle but continues to hold one substantive and one organizational session per year as has been the practice .
 Its substantive session is divided into the following segments:

 In addition to the above segments, the Council also holds coordination and management meetings and financing for development meetings during its substantive session.

 With the new July-July cycle, the organizational session is now held in July and not in February as was the previous practice.